-This SCPM is written solely with the intention of providing information on the governance of the SCP and assisting persons/companies/bodies who are or have the intention of participating in the SCP.
+This SCPM is written solely with the intention of providing information on the governance, structure and execution-of the SCP and assisting persons/companies/bodies who are or have the intention of participating in the SCP.

 The NFPB and the SARP Limited expressly disclaims any and all liability to any person/company/body in respect of anything done or not done by a reader in reliance of this SCPM.
-To that effect this SCPM, the checklist and the SCP are not intended to be taken as advice/consultancy on any matter, including the operating of commercial aircraft.
+To that effect this SCPM, the checklist Applicability Matrix and the SCP are not intended to be taken as advice/consultancy on any matter, including the operating of commercial aircraft.